highlight/highlight/docs-content/getting-started/2_frontend-backend-mapping.md

 ### Turn on `tracingOrigins`

 Set the `tracingOrigins` option to an array of patterns matching the location of your backend.
 You may also simply specify `true`, which will default `tracingOrigins` to all subdomains/domains of the url for your frontend app.
+If your application makes cross-origin requests that you would like to trace, you will have to explicitly include those.

 ```javascript
 H.init("<YOUR_PROJECT_ID>", {